- You want to display results only between certain dates.

 100 values are shown in the list.
 To show more values if necessary, click

-the arrow next to the Apply button.
+the arrow next to the Apply button or search for a specific

 Alternatively, if you're filtering by a date attribute, you can click Edit date ranges to configure simple date ranges like Today or Last month, or more advanced date ranges like 20 days in the past.
 With advanced date ranges, you can even add repeating patterns to return specific data based on your business reporting needs.